lindseygreenhill/Gov1347/polls.md

 The regression results for both the incumbent and challenger models are shown below.
 ![plot](Gov1347-master/figures/national_reg_table.png)
 ###### Analysis
-<- The Adjusted R Squared is better for the incumbent model but still decent for the challenger model
+> - The Adjusted R Squared is better for the incumbent model but still decent for the challenger model
-<- Both models have fairly low Mean Squared Errors
+> - Both models have fairly low Mean Squared Errors
-<- Overall, the in sample fit for both of these models is promising
+> - Overall, the in sample fit for both of these models is promising

-#### Model Analysis: out sample fit
+#### Model Analysis: out of sample fit
-In order to avoid overfitting the model to historical data, I ran leave-one-out cross validation to evaluate the model's out-of-sample performance.
+In order to avoid overfitting the model to historical data, I used leave-one-out cross validation to evaluate the model's out-of-sample performance.
 The cross validation process includes taking one election year out of the data, building a model without that year's data, and then using the model to predict